thenexthub/Codira/docs/archive/Resilience.rst

 Objects
 -------

-Right now, all types in Swift are "first-class", meaning that there is a broad range of generic operations can be
+Right now, all types in Codira are "first-class", meaning that there is a broad range of generic operations can be

 1. the size and layout of first-class objects: